HubDamian95/fb-reel-downloader-python-windows/readme.md

-#how to build it yourself:
+How to build it yourself:

 ```
 pip install pyinstaller